 ⚠️ Do not proceed before installing uv

-⚠️ This application requires Full Disk Access permission to access the Messages database.
+⚠️ This application requires Full Disk Access permission for your terminal or application to access the Messages database.

 To grant Full Disk Access: